Sky Tonight

 90000568 48P/Johnson will be visible until April, 9, when it will move too close to the Sun.
 During this time, its proximity to the Sun will cause it to disappear from the night sky, making it unobservable for a while.

-48P/Johnson Visibility Timetable on January 23
+48P/Johnson Visibility on March 13

 48P/Johnson Rise and Set Timetable